ElvinQad/WRM/docs/project-brief.md

 #### **4. Core Features & Epics**

 * **Epic 1: The Dynamic Timeline**
-    * Interactive timeline interface with hourly, daily, weekly, and monthly views.
+    * Interactive timeline interface with  daily, weekly.
     * Navigation via a resizable date-range slider.
     * Direct manipulation of tickets on the timeline (drag to move, resize).